unixorn/zsh-quickstart-kit/Readme.md

 ### ZSH options

 The quickstart kit does an opinionated (i.e. my way) setup of ZSH options and adds some functions and aliases I like on my systems.

 However, `~/.zshrc.d` is processed _after_ the quickstart sets its aliases, functions and ZSH options, so if you don't care for something as set up in the quickstart, you can override the offending item in a shell fragment file there.

+As of 2021-11-13, I've added a `zqs` command to start exposing some of the tunables in a more user-friendly way.

 ### Self-update Settings